Frequently Asked Questions

 • Three or more shows - Usually sorted into the Compilations folder, unless one show is primary and the others merely "bonus" tracks.

 The site is designed with information boxes for cross-referencing and error correction purposes.
 To see an example click here.
-Most multiple show discs are cross referenced in this manner.
+Most multiple show releases on pressed labels are cross referenced in this manner.
 Exceptions are the career spanning, multi-disc box sets, such as Cabala or Another Trip.
+Also, fan created CDR artwork is not cross-referenced.

 Q